Odebrecht settlement spurs bribery inquiries across Latin America

 It became the region's largest engineering conglomerate, building parts of a road across the Amazon jungle, tunnels and subways in major cities.

-Brazilian prosecutors say they are certain Odebrecht's way of doing business in Brazil, where the company is accused of paying out $2 billion in bribes in the past 15 years, was the way it operated around the globe.
+Brazilian prosecutors believe Odebrecht's way of doing business in Brazil, where it is accused of paying $2 billion in bribes in the past 15 years, was how it operated globally.

-Argentina and Peru had already opened investigations into Odebrecht construction contracts for suspected kickbacks to former politicians.
+Argentina and Peru had already opened probes into Odebrecht construction contracts for suspected kickbacks to former politicians.

 Prosecutors in Peru recently returned from an investigative trip to Switzerland, which has turned over information on about 1,000 bank accounts to Brazilian authorities on suspicion they are linked to the country's wide-ranging corruption scandal.

-Brazilian police say Odebrecht may have paid bribes to former Peruvian President Ollanta Humala as well as Argentine officials, including a former transportation secretary.
+Brazilian police say Odebrecht may have paid bribes to former Peruvian President Ollanta Humala and Argentine officials, including a former transportation secretary.

 Ecuador's attorney general, Galo Chiriboga, said on Thursday he had requested information from Brazil and the U.S. Justice Department.